sophiajt/sophiajt.github.io/content/2023-12-08-becoming-sophia.md

 tags = [ "transgender" ]
 +++

 I started thinking this year what a "Year in Review" might look like, but to be honest, I've had one bright theme running through it that I kept coming back to: being trans.
-This post then, will be some reflections of the year with that in mind.
+This post then will be some reflections of the year with that in mind.

 ## Getting clean

 The year started off with me realising I had a [massive YouTube addiction](../youtube-addiction) and facing it head-on.
-This help me put to rest a struggle I'd had for 12 years.
+This helped me put to rest a struggle I'd had for 12 years.
 I could tell that I'd been using the addiction to numb something painful, but since I kept numbing, I wasn't able to figure out what it was.

 My goal after getting clean was to figure out what I'd been so desperate to numb.